yerkes-gencore/bulk_template/README.md

 ### Config ###

 A yaml-style config specifies variables to be used in the script.
-Here you can change directories, references (used to rename genes from IDs to symbols), PCA mapping aesthetics, etc.
+Here you specify the STAR output directory, STAR reference directory (used to rename genes from IDs to symbols), PCA mapping aesthetics, etc.